papadritta/tendermint/docs/rfc/rfc-019-block-structure-consolidation.md

 With the addition of `round` to the header, there is no _strong_ reason to keep the `proposer_address` field.
-This value can be calculated by repeatedly running the [Proposer Selection Algorithm][] `round` times to determine which validator proposed the block. # I do like the aesthetics but it's pretty much redundant.
+This value can be calculated by repeatedly running the [Proposer Selection Algorithm][proposer-selection] `round` times to determine which validator proposed the block.

 ## Transition to a SignatureSet field form CommitSig